wendy0809victoria/UGG/README.md

 # UGG-Unbiased-Graph-Generator

-This is the code for the paper "Unbiased Graph Generator: Treatment-Intervened Graph Generation with Latent Diffusion Models".
+This is the code for the paper "Mitigating Topology Bias in Graph Diffusion via Counterfactual Intervention".

 ## Requirements